abrasive/shairport/TROUBLESHOOTING.md

 sudo ufw allow from 192.168.1.1/16 to any port 35000:65535 proto udp
 ```

-You may have to change the IP adresses range depending on your own local network settings.
+You may have to change the IP addresses range depending on your own local network settings.

 You can check UFW config by typing `sudo ufw status` in shell.
 Please make sure that UFW is active, especially if you have deactivated it previously for testing purpose.